For the most part, a savings account is not seen as a complicated banking tool. You open an account, add some money, then watch it earn interest.

-While you might find a traditional savings rate at around 0.25% APY, some institutions offer higher-yield rates (2 or 3% APY, say).
+While you might find a traditional savings rate at around 0.25% APY, some institutions offer higher-yield rates (2.00% APY or 3.00% APY, say).
 The catch is that you might be required to make an additional commitment, such as enroll in a health plan through the bank or use another of the bank’s products.

 2. A “Money Market Account” Is a Type of Savings Account

 A money market account is a savings product that doubles as a checking account.
 Customers deposit funds into a money market with the promise of earning nearly double the interest rate of a traditional savings account; however, the minimum opening deposit is usually higher — often in the ballpark of $1,000.

 Offering flexibility similar to a traditional or high-interest savings account, money market accounts allow savers to make withdrawals anywhere — usually with a cap of three to six times per month.